 Why Do You Need Gap Insurance On Used Car

 Cars depreciate quite quickly.
 When you buy a used car, it loses its value each year.
 So if you have got yourself a trendy expensive used car, you may need Gap insurance to cover the gap between the actual value and the resale value if your car gets totaled.
 Some insurance and leasing companies may insist that you get Gap insurance.
-They offer this as an option for you to mitigate the losses if your car is damaged in an accident, fire or stolen.
+They offer this as an option for you to mitigate the losses if your car is damaged in an accident, fire, or stolen.

 With each passing year, the value of your used car may not be worth a lot.
 Then it may be a decision for you whether or not to continue paying for Gap insurance.
-If you are willing to absorb the losses in case of a claim involving your used car, you may not want to spend for Gap insurance.
+If you are willing to absorb the losses in case of a claim involving your used car, you may not want to spend on Gap insurance.